These Strawberry Jam Crumb Cookies are the new FOMO cookies! Inspired by classic crumb cake, these cookies are totally irresistible!

 - Preheat oven to 350 degrees.
 Lightly spray an 8-inch tart pan with removable bottom with nonstick cooking spray.

 - In a medium bowl, combine flour, brown sugar, granulated sugar, cinnamon and salt.
-Stir in the butter with a fork until just crumbly.
+Stir in the butter slowly with a fork until just crumbly.
 I like to use my fingers to bring the mixture into clumps.

 - Add half of mixture to prepared tart pan.
 Entire pan does not need to be covered.
 Top with half of the strawberry jam, dolloping in a few spaces.